 If it is agreed with the chair that a Master's Thesis worth more than 12 ECTS credits, which should have been written in Spring Semester 2021, is not to be handed in until Fall Semester 2021, it can only be credited to the extent of 12 ECTS credits.

 All students who complete the Master’s program after the start of Fall Semester 2021 must have successfully completed one or more Master’s theses worth at least 12 ECTS credits.
 Starting in Fall Semester 2021, only Master’s theses worth this many credits will be offered.
 It will no longer be possible to write more than one Master’s thesis.

 As a result, the following scenarios are possible during the transition phase:

 No confirmation is necessary.
 If the prerequisites for the completion of the minor program of study have been met by the end of Spring Semester 2021, it will be credited toward the subsequent completion of the major program of study.
 In this case, the new regulations regarding the minor program of study can be disregarded.
 This also applies if the major program is not completed until after Spring Semester 2024.
 However, it should be noted that coursework completed more than 10 years ago cannot be transferred to the degree.

 Yes.
-Modules that have been successfully completed in the minor program of study will be credited toward the completion of the major program of study (starting in Fall Semester 2021: single major program of study).
+Modules that have been successfully completed in the minor program of study will be credited toward the completion of the single major study program.
 The modules will be credited even if they have already been credited toward the completion of a major program of study in another faculty.